dancenguyen/humanitarian-tweet-classification/README.md

 - A tweet has 70% of being in Class 1 and 30% of being in Class 2.
 BERTweet will label it as Class 1, with relatively large confidence.
 This make sense.
 - A tweet has 50.01% of being in Class 1 and 49.99% of being in Class 2.
 BERTweet will still label it as Class 1 since 50.01 > 49.99.
 However, this does not make much sense since the model is only 50% sure about the 1st class - which is as good as a 50-50 random guess .
 Furthermore, the odds of the first-ranking class is not meaningfully higher than the second-ranking one.
 So labeling it as the 1st-class is misleading.

 To account for this problem, the model should flag predictions similar to the second case above where it is not so "confident" about which is the most likely class.
 To implement this, each predictions also return the 2nd most likely classes and not only the most likely one.
 It also return the probabilities of being in these 2 classes.
-Two kind of labels are then created for each predictions:
+Two kind of flags are then created for each predictions:

 1. Borderline Label: if the first-ranking class is close to the second-ranking class in terms of probabilities.
+Examples of borderline tweets:

 | Tweet | Actual Label | 1st class | 1st prob. | 2nd class | 2nd prob. |
 |---|---|---|---:|---|---:|
 |We are really sitting here on a water , sanitation and hygiene ticking bomb , ” - - @USER Secretary General @USER appeals for more immediate assistance for victims of #CycloneIdai in southern Africa | requests_or_urgent_needs | requests_or_urgent_needs | 0.372223 | rescue_volunteering_or_donation_effort | 0.371868 |
 |Hillary knows what to do .
 Will anyone listen ?
 Were paying for a bloated military , lets at least get victims some help ! #PuertoRicoRelief | other_relevant_information | not_humanitarian | 0.390868 | other_relevant_information | 0.390062 |

-3. Low-confidence Label: if the first-ranking class's probabilities is smaller than 0.7 (note)
+2. Low-confidence Label: if the first-ranking class's probabilities is smaller than 0.7 (note: after testing a range of values, the 0.7 threshold is chosen because it balances the number of tweets flagged and the accuracy of the non-flagged tweets).
+Examples of low-confidence tweets:

-**Borderline Label:**
-6135	We are really sitting here on a water , sanitation and hygiene ticking bomb , ” - - @USER Secretary General @USER appeals for more immediate assistance for victims of #CycloneIdai in southern Africa .	requests_or_urgent_needs	requests_or_urgent_needs	0.372223	rescue_volunteering_or_donation_effort	0.371868
-7989	Hillary knows what to do .
-Will anyone listen ?
-Were paying for a bloated military , lets at least get victims some help ! #PuertoRicoRelief	other_relevant_information	not_humanitarian	0.390868	other_relevant_information	0.39006
-**Low-confidence Label:**